LINXF208/HINITE/README.md

 Our experiments are performed by RTX A5000 GPU.
 In addition, you need to install cuDNN8.0 and CUDA11.0.
 ## Datasets
-The datasets with simulated outcomes can be downloaded in https://www.dropbox.com/sh/6e811ndfc4sdfy1/AABynXpVLl4uaj48YiTlo7kWa?dl=0.
+The datasets with simulated outcomes can be downloaded at https://www.dropbox.com/sh/6e811ndfc4sdfy1/AABynXpVLl4uaj48YiTlo7kWa?dl=0.
 ## Train the HINITE
 Here, we give an example of training the HINITE using the Youtube dataset.